 Walla Walla Public Schools’ Highly Capable Program programming focus on two domains: 1) general intellectual growth and exploration and 2) specific academic content areas.
 The specific academic focus areas are mathematics, science, language arts and social studies.
 Students identified as Highly Capable are offered the following:

-Students in kindergarten through second grade, identified as Highly Capable, are served through the Response to Intervention (RtI) model in their home schools.
+Studentsidentified as Highly Capable in kindergarten through second grade are served through the Response to Intervention (RtI) model in their home schools.
 The elementary principal or designee will work with classroom teachers to provide appropriate accelerated/enhanced learning opportunities.
-K-2 classroom/program options could include, but not be limited to: alternative activities, enrichment activities, flexible group learning, independent projects, advanced lessons, online or supplemental instruction.
+Kindergarten through second grade classroom/program options could include, but are not limited to: alternative activities, enrichment activities, flexible group learning, independent projects, advanced lessons, online or supplemental instruction.
 Students who qualify for highly capable identification in kindergarten or first grade will participate in the cognitive assessment again in second grade to ensure the review team has the most current information to determine whether Explorers programming matches identified highly capable areas.

-The middle school Highly Capable Services for English, Language Arts and Social Studies are incorporated into the school day through specific classes.
-Students are involved in inquiry- based lessons, group problem-solving settings, independent investigations and group discussions.
-Middle school Highly Capable students have an opportunity to take different levels of mathematics classes, based on their ability, test scores and recommendations from teachers.
+Middle school Highly Capable Services are incorporated into the school day through specific classes.
+Students are involved in inquiry-based lessons, group problem-solving settings, independent investigations and group discussions.
+Middle school Highly Capable students also have an opportunity to take different levels of mathematics classes, based on their ability, test scores and recommendations from teachers.

-Students previously identified as Highly Capable and transitioning to ninth grade will meet with high school counselors (or principal’s designee) for the purpose of course selection and access to advanced instruction.
+Students identified as Highly Capable and transitioning to ninth grade will meet with high school counselors (or principal’s designee) for the purpose of course selection and access to advanced instruction.
 Teachers of high school Highly Capable students will know who has been identified and will be provided with professional development and/or instructional suggestions through the high school RtI team.
-Services for high school students can include, but are not limited to, honors or Advanced Placement classes, Running Start, independent study or online classes.
+Services for high school students can include, but are not limited to, honors or Advanced Placement classes, Running Start or independent study.

 For more information, please contact the Walla Walla School District Teaching and Learning office: 526-6734.